department-of-veterans-affairs/content-build/README.md

 - run once to pull the latest Drupal content and build the static HTML files
 - need to run this again when adding new templates based on new Drupal entities

-`yarn watch:content`
+`yarn watch`

-- watches for changes to liquid templates or CSS
+- watches for changes to liquid templates
-- separated from `yarn watch` because of JS memory issues

 `yarn preview`